sebam2k4/exam-platform-angularjs/readme.md

 ## Resolved Bugs
 1. The filterable list of exams on /exams page would create big horizontal gaps between the cards on certain browser widths due to overflowing content making some cards grow in size.
 This was fixed by replacing the MaterializeCSS grid with flexbox for positioning the cards.
-2. After applying autoscroll="true" attribute to ng-view and adding css transitions to ng-view animate classes the following occures: Click link to another page/view, the new page animates and then jumps to the top causing an ugly effect.
+2. After applying `autoscroll="true"` attribute to ng-view and adding css transitions to ng-view animate classes the following occures: Click link to another page/view, the new page animates and then jumps to the top causing an ugly effect.
 Used a .run function to scroll window to top on $routeChangeSuccess.
 This seems fix the problem, however, when user tries to scroll down before the transitio is finished, the window jumps back to top.
 It is a partial fix.

 ## Bugs

 - Slide-out side navigation doesn't close when clicked too far away from its container on medium and large screens.
 Works correctly on mobile/small.
 This seems to be an issue with MaterializeCSS itself.

+## Other Issues and notes

+* The JSON files from which the exams are generated includes the answer to every question in the `answer` property.
+This would not be safe for a real exam as it exposes the anser to the front end.
+Ideally, the user's answers would be saved to another JSON and compared to an answer key on the back end.
+This could be accomplished using the `onSubmit` method the `ExamInProgress` controller.

 ## Contributing

 - As this is a graded project for a course, no contributions are accepted at this moment :) I suppose after it's been graded then it can be opened to contributions.
-I will keep ya posted :) However feel free to download the project and experiment!
+However, feel free to download the project and experiment!

-## Notes to self: